hwiminPark/533-Project-Group-13/README.md

 Implementation: Rex

-Documentation + tests: Huimin (writes the documentation and unit tests for withdrawal strategies and analysis helpers.)
+Documentation + tests: Hwimin (writes the documentation and unit tests for withdrawal strategies and analysis helpers.)